 B.A. in Environmental, Populational and Organismic Biology, University of Colorado - Boulder

 Erick's general interests include in vitro modeling of human development and disease.
 He studied the molecular mechanisms involved in translational regulation of APC expression in human colorecatal cancer cell lines at the University of Kansas.
-At Vanderbilt he has established and validated an in vitro intestinal organoid system produced by directed differentiation of human induced pluripotent stem cells down the endoderm lineage.
-Erick is employing similar techniques to model human endocrine pancreas development and diabetes.
+During a postdoc in Cell and Developmental Biology at Vanderbilt he used directed differentiation of human iPS cells to produce intestinal organoid and used them to study the role of Myc in colorectal cancer.
+In the Powers Lab, Erick is employing similar techniques to model human endocrine pancreas development and diabetes.
+Specifically, he is using molecular genetic manipulation to understand the role of alpha and beta cell dedifferentiation in diabetes.

 B.S. in Chemical Engineering, Washington University in St. Louis

 Jack became interested in the pancreas and pancreatic islet because of its unique role in helping control and coordinate both metabolism and digestion.
 He joined the Powers Lab in September 2016.
-Using a combination of human pancreatic tissue, isolated islets, and sorted islet cell populations Jack is characterizing the functional, morphologic, and transcriptional profiles islets from individuals with type 2 diabetes.
+Using the unique infrastructure in the Powers lab, Jack is characterizing the functional, morphologic, and transcriptional profiles of islets, sorted α and β cells, and pancreatic tissue from individuals with type 2 diabetes.
+Jack is also using viral manipulation of human islets to understand mechanisms of islet dysfunction in type 2 diabetes.
 Jack plans to become a pediatrician upon his return to medical school.